 Day 5 – The Port Town of Split

-After leaving the park, we made the 3-hour drive to the next stop on our Croatian itinerary, the vibrant port town of Split.
+After leaving the park, we make the 3-hour drive to the next stop on our Croatian coast itinerary, the vibrant port town of Split.
+In Split, we return the car since we’ll be taking the ferry the rest of the way.

 Croatia’s second-largest city, Split is considered one of the top yachting hubs in the Mediterranean.